Andrew Case

-Andrew Paul William Case (born January 6, 1993) is a Canadian professional baseball pitcher for the Guelph Royals of the Intercounty Baseball League (IBL).
+Andrew Paul William Case (born January 6, 1993) is a Canadian professional baseball pitcher for the Guelph Royals of the Canadian Baseball League (CBL).
 He was signed by the Toronto Blue Jays as an undrafted free agent in 2013.

 Career

 Case attended Lethbridge College in Lethbridge, Alberta.

 Toronto Blue Jays

 Case signed with the Toronto Blue Jays as an undrafted free agent on October 16, 2013.
 He drew the attention of the Blue Jays after throwing a no-hitter during "Tournament 12", an annual tournament for the top college players in Canada.
 He was assigned to the Low-A Vancouver Canadians for the entire 2014 season, and was a mid-season All-Star for the Canadians.
 He pitched to a 0–1 win–loss record, 2.45 earned run average (ERA), and 37 strikeouts in 44 innings that year.
 He split time in 2015 between Vancouver and the Single-A Lansing Lugnuts.
 Case made 39 total relief appearances in the 2015 season, and posted a 3–4 record, 3.10 ERA, and 44 strikeouts in 521/3 total innings, and was again named a mid-season All-Star for Vancouver.
 Before the start of the 2016 season, Case was suspended for 50-games for failing to take a drug test.
 He made one appearance for the Rookie-level Gulf Coast League Blue Jays and was then promoted to Lansing, where he finished the season.
 In 252/3 total innings, Case posted a 0–2 record, 2.10 ERA, and 22 strikeouts in the 2016 campaign.
 During the offseason, Case made nine relief appearances for the Canberra Cavalry of the Australian Baseball League (ABL).
 Case opened 2017 with the High-A Dunedin Blue Jays, and later earned promotions to the Double-A New Hampshire Fisher Cats and Triple-A Buffalo Bisons, posting a combined 7–1 record with a 2.84 ERA in a career-high 66 innings pitched.

 On January 24, 2018, the Blue Jays invited Case to spring training.
-He did not make the club and spent the year split between Buffalo and New Hampshire, posting a 1-3 record and 4.96 ERA with 35 strikeouts in 49.0 innings of work between the two teams.
-He was assigned to New Hampshire to begin the 2019 season, and posted a 5.40 ERA in 3 games.
+Case did not make the club and spent the year split between Buffalo and New Hampshire, posting a 1-3 record and 4.96 ERA with 35 strikeouts in 49 innings of work between the two teams.
+He was assigned to New Hampshire to begin the 2019 season, and posted a 5.40 ERA in three games.
 On April 18, 2019, Case announced his retirement from professional baseball.